eafyounian/presentations/10052021_Digital_escape_room.md

   - Let's form groups containing both biologists and computational members
   - Everything you need to know to play is explained in the game if needed
   - Let's allocate 25 minutes for completing the game (but it can be done in less time, so __relax and enjoy the experience__!)
-- Here is the link to the game: [the link will be added on the presentation day]()
+- Here is the link to the game: [Breathless at CEH: A curious case of Christmas party](https://eafyounian.github.io/Breathless_at_CEH/)
 - Let's gather in the main room, once we are done, to discuss our experience and collect feedback
 - Whenever you have time, please go and fill in the following anonymous survey form (it takes ~10 minutes).
   - [Survey about your impression and experience of the digital escape room](https://forms.gle/HpFiThYjiUioBiw28)